-In line with the TCFD guidance and following receipt of a report from LGPS Central Limited we provide below the carbon metrics relating to the Total Equity portfolios.6 Further information is available in the full dashboard at the end of this report.
+In line with the TCFD guidance and following receipt of a report from LGPS Central Limited we provide below the carbon metrics relating to the Total Equity portfolios.7 Further information is available in the full dashboard at the end of this report.

-5 Definitions of these metrics can be found in the Glossary at the end of this report.
+6 Definitions of these metrics can be found in the Glossary at the end of this report.

-6 Analysis undertaken on the listed equities portfolios with holdings data as of 30th June 2023.
+7 Analysis undertaken on the listed equities portfolios with holdings data as of 30th July 2024.
 The information in Table 4 was provided to the Fund in a report authored by LGPS Central Limited.
 In LGPS Central Limited's report, the Total Equities portfolio comprises the Total Active Equities and the Total Passive Equities portfolios weighted according to their size in GBP.

-Table 4: Carbon risk metrics for total equities as of 31st March 20237
+Table 4: Carbon risk metrics for total equities as of 31st March 20248

-Portfolio Financed Emissions Normalised Financed Emissions Weighted Average Carbon Intensity Data Alignment PF ВМ PF ВМ PF ВМ Quality Total Equities 253,283 351,069 70.0 94.6 101.0 156.7 2.1 21.6%
+Portfolio Financed Emissions Normalised Financed Emissions Weighted Average Carbon Intensity Data Alignment PF ВМ PF ВМ PF ВМ Quality Total Equities 253,903 322,301 61.8 87.0 88.4 130.8 2.1 21.9%

-The financed emissions associated with the Fund's total equities are approximately 28% lower than the financed emissions of the blended benchmark.
-This follows an approximate 8% decrease in the Fund's financed emissions year-on-year.
-Similarly, the Fund's equities experienced an approximate 11% decrease in WACI from the previous year.
-Finally, the Fund's equities are associated with a WACI which is 36% lower than that of the benchmark.
+The financed emissions associated with the Fund's total equities are approximately 21.2% lower than the financed emissions of the blended benchmark.
+The Fund's financed emissions increased by 13.9% year-on-year, primarily driven by a 11.6% increase in NAV.
+Accounting for these fluctuations in NAV, the Fund's normalised financed emissions remained stable at year-on-year, 29.0% lower than the blended benchmark.
+The Fund's equities experienced a 1% increase in WACI from the previous year, remaining 32.4% lower than the blended benchmark.